emsesp/EMS-ESP32/README.md

 ### **These features to add next**

 ```
-TODO merge in the web code
+TODO merge in the web code which has the Captive AP and better wifi reconnect logic.
+Use IPV6 and NTP from lwip2
-TODO merge in NTP code
-TODO make ascii colors in the console optional?
-TODO decide what to do with gateways, switches and other bogus EMS devices
-TODO add MQTT subscribe topic to toggle on/off the shower alert and timer.
-If really needed.
 TODO decide if I want to port over the shower one-shot cold water logic.
 Don't think its used.
 ```